Mharbulous/Front-First-Method/README.md

 This front first method is a structured process for collaborative AI assisted coding.

-The method consists of 10 phases, with each phase described in more detail in \Phases folder.

-We are currently working on how best to break up the process into phases based on the following key tenets:

 ## Key Tenets

 ### 1. Frontend First